Brian Robertson (guitarist): Thin Lizzy

-Although frontman, bassist/lead vocalist Phil Lynott was the primary songwriter for Thin Lizzy's material, Robertson contributed a substantial share of songwriting for the band, sometimes collaborating with Lynott and the band.
-Nightlife and Bad Reputation were the only records that did not feature his songwriting and he performed only on selected tracks from the latter album.
+Although frontman and bassist/lead vocalist Phil Lynott was the primary songwriter for Thin Lizzy's material, Robertson contributed a substantial share of the band's songwriting, sometimes collaborating with Lynott and the band.
+Nightlife and Bad Reputation were the only records that did not feature his songwriting, and he performed only on selected tracks from the latter album.

-In Thin Lizzy, the unusual twin harmony lead guitar sound, instigated by Robertson and Gorham, contributed much to the distinctive sound of the band and influenced subsequent bands such as Iron Maiden, Metallica, The Darkness and Velvet Revolver.
-Robertson's pioneering, unconventional use of the wah-wah pedal as an extension of the instrument during soloing rather than as a purely rhythmic effect provided a boost to the band as well.
+In Thin Lizzy, the unusual twin harmony lead guitar sound, instigated by Robertson and Gorham, contributed much to the distinctive sound of the band and influenced subsequent bands such as Iron Maiden, Metallica, The Darkness, and Velvet Revolver.
+Robertson's pioneering, unconventional use of the wah-wah pedal as an extension of the instrument during soloing, rather than as a purely rhythmic effect, also provided a boost to the band.

 Robertson struggled to deal with Lizzy's newfound fame after the release of the hit single "The Boys Are Back in Town" and the accompanying Jailbreak LP.
 He began drinking heavily towards the end of 1976.
 A further tour of the US was planned for December 1976, but it had to be cancelled when, on 23 November, Brian Robertson suffered a hand injury when trying to protect fellow Glaswegian, singer and friend Frankie Miller in a fracas at the Speakeasy Club in London.
 Miller had been jamming onstage with the reggae band Gonzalez, but had been drunk, offending Gonzalez guitarist Gordon Hunte.
 Hunte attacked Miller with a bottle in the dressing room, and Robertson intervened, suffering artery and nerve damage to his hand.
 Robertson subsequently broke Hunte's leg, broke the collarbone of another man, and headbutted another, before being hit on the head with a bottle, rendering him unconscious.

 Robertson maintains that, contrary to reports at the time, he was not drunk and had only gone to the venue for a meal.
 Lynott was angry and replaced Robertson with Gary Moore for another tour of the States in January–March 1977, this time supporting Queen.

 While Robertson recuperated from his injury, Lizzy flew to Toronto in May 1977 to record the Bad Reputation album with American producer Tony Visconti, with Gorham ostensibly taking all of the guitar parts.
 However, at Gorham's insistence, Lynott allowed Robertson to rejoin the band that June as a guest in Toronto.
 Gorham had left the songs "Opium Trail" and "Killer Without a Cause" without solos so that Robertson could contribute; the two also played lead together on one song, "That Woman's Gonna Break Your Heart."
 Robertson was fully reinstated for the remainder of 1977 and into 1978, during which the majority of the tapes for the band's well-known double LP Live and Dangerous were recorded.
-In July 1978 Robertson finally left the band for good, due mainly to his irreconcilable differences with Lynott, and was again replaced by Gary Moore, this time on an official basis.
+In July 1978, Robertson finally left the band for good, due mainly to his irreconcilable differences with Lynott, and was again replaced by Gary Moore, this time on an official basis.